BGCG/project4/README.md

 * Is present on the top right-hand corner of each page providing navigation to authentication/signup features and home
 * If logged in it provides routes to:
- - users published and draft posts ('your posts list') - which also contains links to 'Edit post' pages where a user can update their post or delete it.
+ - user’s published and draft posts ('Post management') - which also contains links to 'Edit post' pages where a user can update their post or delete it.
  - users 'favourites list'
  - create a post form